tmbutterworth/hand-to-hand-outfits/.github/ISSUE_TEMPLATE/general-discussion.md

 ---
 name: General discussion
-about: Post General Discussion Issues Here
+about: Please limit discussion to hand-to-hand outfits

 ---

-**Please limit discussion to hand-to-hand outfits.**